ibm-cloud-docs/ContinuousDelivery/bluemixlive.md

 ![Image of Run bar with live edit](images/bluemix-live-sync-light.png)

-Live Edit allows you to quickly preview changes to Node.js applications that run on {{site.data.keyword.Bluemix_notm}}.
+Use Live Edit to quickly preview changes to Node.js applications that run on {{site.data.keyword.Bluemix_notm}}.
 When you update your code with Live Edit turned on, you can refresh your web application's browser window to see those changes reflected seconds after you make them.

 For a tutorial about using the Live Edit feature of {{site.data.keyword.Bluemix_notm}} Live Sync, see [Use {{site.data.keyword.Bluemix_notm}} Live Sync to develop, debug, and deploy your app ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/garage/tutorials/use-live-sync-to-develop-debug-and-deploy-your-app){:new_window}.

 When you change the files in your Web IDE, they are automatically redeployed to your application instance on {{site.data.keyword.Bluemix_notm}}.
 If you need to restart the Node application, click the **Restart** button in the run bar.

-For a more consistent experience when you use the Live Edit feature of {{site.data.keyword.Bluemix_notm}} Live Sync, 256 MB of additional memory is required and is added.
+For a more consistent experience, when you use the Live Edit feature of {{site.data.keyword.Bluemix_notm}} Live Sync, 256 MB of extra memory is required and is added.
 {: tip}

 ## {{site.data.keyword.Bluemix_notm}} Live Debug